 The Virgin Martini

-Me: Yes, dear reader.
+Yes, dear reader.
 You read that right.
 I said Virgin Martini.

 This 2-minute mocktail combines sparkling mineral water, olives, bitters to help stimulate digestion, and an optional splash of olive juice (if you like your martinis dirty).
 The Virgin Martini is simple.
-No muddling, zesting, simple syrup or cocktail shaker is required.
+No muddling, zesting, simple syrup, or cocktail shaker is required.

 This is my go-to when I'm preparing dinner because not only is it SO easy to make, but those digestive bitters are like a little pre-meal warm-up for the tummy.
 Best of all, it's crisp, refreshing, low-calorie, and sugar-free.
 It also happens to be gluten-free, dairy-free, Paleo, and AIP-friendly.